Posts Categorized: 1 Day

 Each attendee will be able to choose from a variety of fonts in our collection.
 With these fonts, they will learn how to set and print their own short saying, phrase, or statement to create a professional and one-of-a-kind set of cards.
 Our Teaching Artist will share what moveable type is, how it works, why it’s so special, and how its invention changed the world.

-This one-day workshop combines an overview of letterpress printing and its unique history with hands on making.
+This one-day workshop combines an overview of letterpress printing and its unique history with hands-on making.
 It is a great way to try out a new craft and find out if you would love to learn the full process.

-June 22 | Bookbinding 101 (4 Hours)
+February 18 | Bookbinding 101 (4 Hours)

 This workshop focuses on styles of bookbinding that are low-cost yet dynamic, and well suited for poetry chapbooks and portfolio books.
 Students will learn how to choose materials and create simple book structures that best highlight the content within their book.

-The lessons will address the logistics of organizing poetry or artwork into a book form, explore the book as a vessel for information, and how material choices can inform how the book is read.
-While the workshop will create blank books, each style of binding will begin with standard 8.5” x 11” paper to allow your poetry or artistic content to be easily printed from a common inkjet or laser printer.
+The lessons will address the logistics of organizing book forms and explore the book as a vessel for information, and how material choices can inform how the book is read.
+While the workshop will create blank books, each style of binding will begin with standard 8.5” x 11” paper to allow your content to be easily printed from a common inkjet or laser printer.

-July 26 | Studio Access Training: Letterpress
+February 18| Studio Access Training: Letterpress (2 hours)

 Studio Authorization is always required prior to attending your first Open Studio or becoming a Keyholder.
 Experience is required for all Studio Access Trainings.